-This website was built using the Vim text editor on a Debian GNU/Linux computer system.
-For my reasons to use either, please read the respective Sensible Ramblings when they are published.
+This website was originally built using the Vim text editor on a Debian GNU/Linux computer system.
+It is presently maintained using the same editor but on a Macintosh system.

 There's bound to be at least one person who is curious to know what efforts have been put into this website and how often these efforts are exerted.
 This person may read the site update log here.